-Overall, these experiments suggest a strong similarity between the dynamics of gradient flow after escaping the origin and after escaping from saddle points.
-As discussed in \Cref{sec:bey_origin}, gradient flow escapes the origin such that the sparsity structure, which emerged during the early stages of training, is preserved after gradient flow escapes the origin and until it reaches the next saddle point.
-In other words, the hidden neurons which became inactive during the early stages of training, remain inactive even after gradient flow escapes the origin and until it reaches the next saddle point.
-Similarly, these experiments suggest that gradient flow escapes the saddle point such that the sparsity structure, which emerged among $\rvw_z$ while the weights remained near the saddle point, is preserved after gradient flow escapes the saddle point and until it reaches the next saddle point.
-In other words, the hidden neurons in $\mathcal{G}_z$ which became inactive while the weights were near the saddle point, they remain inactive even after gradient flow escapes the saddle point and until it reaches the next saddle point.
-Consequently, as the weights escape the saddle point and move towards the next saddle, the training loss is minimized using only the active neurons, including those that became active while the network was near the previous saddle point.
+Overall, these observations suggest a strong similarity between the gradient flow dynamics after escaping the origin and after escaping from saddle points.
+As discussed in \Cref{sec:bey_origin}, gradient flow escapes the origin such that the sparsity structure, which emerged due to directional convergence in the early stages of training, is preserved until reaching the next saddle point.
+In other words, the hidden neurons deactivated during the early stages of training, remain inactive even after gradient flow escapes the origin and until it reaches the next saddle point.
+The above experiments suggest that gradient flow escapes from saddle points in a similar manner.
+The sparsity structure, which emerged among $\rvw_z$ due to directional convergence near the saddle point, is preserved after gradient flow escapes from the saddle point and until it reaches the next saddle point.
+In other words, the hidden neurons in $\mathcal{G}_z$ which were inactive after directional convergence, they remain inactive even after gradient flow escapes the saddle point and until it reaches the next saddle point.
+Consequently, as the weights escape the saddle point and move towards the next saddle, the training loss is minimized using only the currently active neurons.